volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 **Important note:** `Object` methods are used directly on the `Object` constructor and use the object instance as a parameter.
 They are also known as a static methods.

+The list of all `Object` built-in methods available for use:

 * `Object.create`
 * `Object.keys`
 * `Object.values`